awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

 **To configure permissions for users who are allowed to register maintenance window tasks \(AWS CLI\)**

-1. Copy and paste the following IAM policy into a text editor and save it with the following name and file extension: `mw-passrole-policy.json`\.
+1. Copy and paste the following AWS Identity and Access Management \(IAM\) policy into a text editor and save it with the following name and file extension: `mw-passrole-policy.json`\.

    ```
    {